x0xr00t/Automated-MUlti-UAC-Bypass/README.md

 # Setup
 * Make user non admin.
-* Set-ExecutionPolicy -ExecutionPolicy {Unrestricted or Bypass} -Scope CurrentUser << needed
+* Set-ExecutionPolicy -ExecutionPolicy {Unrestricted or Bypass} -Scope CurrentUser
 * disable real time protection

 # Usage
 * Download these files from either this repo directly if machine has inet cappabilities.
 (Or downlaod these files and serve them with python :D)
 * Get the files on the system with the low user access.